Reliable information on urology - Patient Information

 • Have an aneurysm (an aneurysm is a weak spot in a blood vessel that can swell and may burst)

-• Have a blockage below the stone
+• Have a stone that’s difficult to reach or if urine can’t flow properly due to a blockage below the stone

 • Have very hard kidney stones